JeeWeetje/iot-workshop/Flow.md

 Now we get email from a TTN device.
 You are free to play with flow.
 You can alter the condition or you can add more steps to sent the telemetry to.

 This concludes this part of the workshop.
-Thank you for checking this out!
+Thank you for checking this out.
+You have now acquired your IoT chops!

 ![alt tag](img/msft/Picture13-make-the-world-a-better-place.png)